edakturk14/fuel-dapp-template/blog.md

 # Modular Blockchains & Building on Fuel

 TLDR:
-- Modular blockchains present a new architectural design by decoupling consensus from execution.
-This allows each layer to specalize for the fucntion they provide.
+- Modular blockchains present a new architectural design by decoupling the core functions of a blockchains.
+This creates a new design where each layer can specalize for the function they provide.
--
+- Fuel is building the fastest executions layer for the modular blockchain paradigm.
+- Fuel is building the full suite of developer products, from a new language (sway) to the fuel orcehctrator (forc), to provide developers the best experince.

 I've been learning a lot about Modular Blockchains.
 As an app developer, the protocol layer is not something I spend most of my time researching; however, the need for scalability becomes very clear, especially if you've made any transaction on Ethereum mainnet.
 Unfortunately, the costs are high, and the transactions are slow, especially during peak times.